openstack-archive/swiftonfile/doc/markdown/quick_start_guide.md

 <a name="overview" />
 ## Overview
-SwiftOnFile allows any POSIX complaint filesystem (which supports extended attributes) to be used as the backend to the OpenStack Swift(Object Store).
+SwiftOnFile allows any POSIX compliant filesystem (which supports extended attributes) to be used as the backend to OpenStack Swift (Object Store).

-The following guide assumes you have a running [OpenStack Swift SAIO setup][], and you want to extend this setup to try SwiftOnFile as Storage Policy on a with XFS partition or GlusterFS volume.
+The following guide assumes you have a running [OpenStack Swift SAIO setup][], and you want to extend this setup to try SwiftOnFile as Storage Policy with an XFS partition or GlusterFS volume.
 This will get you quickly started with a SwiftOnFile deployment on a Fedora or RHEL/CentOS system.

-This guide will not go on detail on how to prepare a Swift SAIO setup or how to create a gluster volume (or other FS).This guide assumes you know about these technologies, if you require any help in setting those please refer to the links provided.
+This guide will not provide detailed information on how to prepare a SAIO setup or how to create a gluster volume (or other FS).This guide assumes you know about these technologies; if you require any help in setting those please refer to the links provided.

 <a name="system_setup" />
 ## System Setup

 ### Prerequisites on CentOS/RHEL

-1. OpenStack SAIO deployment(this guide uses SAIO on Fedora20)
+1. SAIO deployment (this guide uses SAIO on Fedora 20) running Swift 2.0 or newer versions
-2. One xfs partition /glusterfs volume - named vol

->Note: Swift SAIO deployment should contain Storage Policy code changes.
-SwiftOnFile should work with OpenStack Swift2.0.0 release and onwards.
-Icehouse and prior release of OpenStack Swift does not have Storage Policy code.
+1. One XFS partition/GlusterFS volume mounted as `/mnt/swiftonfile`

-Each xfs partition/glusterfs volume will be defined as a separate storage policy.
+>Note: Each XFS partition/GlusterFS volume will be defined as a separate storage policy.

 ### Install SwiftOnfile

-1. Before you begin swiftonfile setup please ensure you have OpenStack Swift SAIO setup up & running.
-Please refer to the SAIO guide for this.
-2. cd $HOME; git clone https://github.com/swiftonfile/swiftonfile.git
+1. `cd $HOME; git clone https://github.com/swiftonfile/swiftonfile.git`
-3. cd $HOME/swiftonfile;python setup.py develop;cd $HOME
+1. `cd $HOME/swiftonfile; python setup.py develop; cd $HOME`

 ### Configure SwiftOnFile as Storage Policy

 #### Object Server Configuration